mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/Introduction.md

 The SDK features a Client API that is specifically generated for each MRS REST Service and therefore offers the best possible support for each REST project.

-Currently, support for TypeScript is available.
+Currently, support for TypeScript and Python is available.
 Support for other languages is planned.

+Most of the usage examples present in this guide are written in TypeScript.
+For specific details about the SDK for a different language, please check the corresponding API reference docs.

 ## Generation of SDK Files